 Will my child receive letter grades and a report card?

 In Santa Clara Unified School District, we do not issue letter grades until middle school.
-For elementary school, we use a standards-based reporting form that provides you with feedback as to how your child is progressing as they work toward meeting grade-level standards.
-The independent study teacher will provide the district standards based report card for each student in grades TK-5.
+For elementary school, we use a standards-based reporting form that provides feedback on how your child is progressing as they work toward meeting grade-level standards.
+The independent study teacher will provide the district standards-based report card for each student in grades TK-5.
 In grades 6-8, independent study teachers will provide the district report card that reflects letter grades for courses completed.
 In grades 9-12, grades are issued as students complete their courses and are entered on their transcripts.

 Will my child receive school support services as an independent study student?